I have also seen a fast, easily paced, kapalabhati, being called kapalabhati, with the slower, more forceful kapalabhati being called bhastrika.

-Bhastrika is rapid breathing in & out of the nose.
-Kapalabhati is also nostril breathing, but with a passive inhale, with the emphasis being on the more active exhale, like a sneeze.
-Usually 1 sneeze per inhale.
-Dr Swami Gitananda from Ananda Ashram, Pondicherry, advised 1-2 of either of these breaths per minute, using a steady rhythm.
-Each done up to 120 breaths.
-As a yoga teacher, I teach both of them in rounds of 5 breaths.
-Starting with maybe 3 rounds, then as the student can do more, I do 10 breaths, then 15, then 20.
+- as a yoga teacher, I teach both of them in rounds of five breaths.
+Starting with maybe three rounds, then as the student can do more, I do ten breaths, then fifteen, then twenty.
 Often this is sufficient in a beginners or general class of about an hours duration.
 Obviously, for more advanced students, a higher number is fine.
-When I am teaching like this, the pranayama is at the end of a class, before meditation, &/or relaxation.
+When I am teaching like this, the pranayama is at the end of a class, before meditation, and/or relaxation.

 There are other differences between these two breaths.
 Bhastrika can be used as an energy building pranayama, as a lung purifier, or both, as mentioned here.

 In this case, you would do the bhastrika pumping the navel, then move into pumping the chest area, doing each an equal number of times.
-Frequently, I will be crosslegged, & will twist to the right to do 20 bhastrikas, then repeat to the left side.
-Now face forwards, pump the navel 20x, then do chest bhastrika 20x.
-Finish with a deep breath in & out & be aware of the effects of this before doing another pranayama.
+Frequently, I will be crosslegged, and will twist to the right to do twenty bhastrikas, then repeat to the left side.
+Now face forwards, pump the navel twenty times, then do chest bhastrika twenty times.
+Finish with a deep breath in and out then be aware of the effects of this before doing another pranayama.

-This gives 80 bhastrikas.
+This gives eighty bhastrikas.
 Sufficient on it's own, for most people, without kapalabhati.
-For advanced students, you could just add about 30-60 kapalabhatis, after.
+For advanced students, you could just add about thirty to sixty kapalabhatis, after.

-And, the inside of the forehead is where the manifestations of mind, energy, chakras, tattwas, koshas...everything! manifests.
+And, the inside of the forehead is where the manifestations of mind, energy, chakras, tattwas, koshas, everything! manifests.
 Kapalabhati is an exemplary aid for this.
-It's easy to see why it is also called shining skull breath, & breath of glow.
+It's easy to see why it is also called shining skull breath, and breath of glow.